Forex Education

 All You Need to Know About Financial Intermediaries

 The intermediaries’ main work is to invest the savings and investments of their customers and lend money to individuals or invest in companies to get returns.
 The difference between their earnings through asset lending and their payback to the customers as liabilities is their profit.
-In their case, the assets are the loans, bonds, or stocks, and the liabilities are the customer deposits and any other form of invested money.
+In their case, the assets are the loans, bonds, or stocks, and the liabilities are the customer deposits and any other form of the invested money.
 There are generally three branches of this institution.
 They are as follows.

 • Depository institutions

 The famous depository institutions are commercial banks, credit unions, savings and loan associations,s and mutual funds.
 These institutions generally take their customers’ deposits as savings or investments and lend them to the borrower.
-The most commonly viewed intermediary, the commercial banks, raises the loan amount through savings or issuing checkable deposits and time deposits.
+The most commonly viewed intermediary, the commercial banks, raises the loan amount through savings or issuing checkable and time deposits.
 On the other hand, credit unions are all about deposits in the form of shares.
 Typically, these shareholders are the member or employees of an organization.

 • Contractual Savings Institutions

 The most familiar contractual savings institutions are life insurance companies, pension funds, or retirement funds provided by the government.
 These type of intermediaries get their hands on funds at periodic intervals.
-Working entirely based on a contract, these institutions work under a specific list of conditions.
+Working entirely based on a contract, these institutions work under specific conditions.
 The agreement includes certain events when the payroll will be necessitated.
 Whereas the insurance companies get the fund through premiums paid by the policyholders, pension funds work with retirement benefits in an annuity.
 Both insurance companies and pension funds invest in corporate mortgages, bonds, and stocks.
-Policyholders are required to pay a premium to the insurance companies to keep their policies running.
+Policyholders must pay a premium to the insurance companies to keep their policies running.
 These premiums act as funds for insurance companies.
 These policyholders also buy mortgages and bonds.
 Retirement benefits are reaped from pension funds as an annuity.
 Some policyholders invest in stocks and bonds as well.

 • Investment Intermediaries